sendtips/themap/README.md

 ## Install
 Install by import `github.com/sendtips/themap` or via `go get github.com/sendtips/themap`

+## Tests
+Run tests using `THEMAPTERMID=TestTerminal THEMAPTERMPW=123 go test -v .`.
+Note: Use your credentials.
+The provided above will not work.

 ## Example
 To obtain a payment session you need to call `Init()` method.